Weave Code

 Maintenance

-• Package Updates: Monitor for PHP 9.x compatibility or security patches.
-Low-maintenance due to MIT license and simple API.
+• Package Updates: Unchanged—monitor for PHP 9.x compatibility or security patches.
+Low-maintenance due to MIT license.

 Support